orbitalquark/textadept/docs/manual.md

 #### Requirements

 In its bid for minimalism, Textadept depends on very little to run.
 On Windows and macOS, it has no external dependencies.
-On Linux and BSD, the GUI version depends only on [GTK][] (a cross-platform GUI toolkit), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
-Most Linux and BSD systems either already have these dependencies installed, or they are readily available from a package manager.
+On Linux, the GUI version depends only on [GTK][] (a cross-platform GUI toolkit), and the terminal version depends only on a wide-character implementation of curses like [ncurses][](w).
+Most Linux systems either already have these dependencies installed, or they are readily available from a package manager.

 Windows 7 (64-bit) and Mac OSX 10.10 (Yosemite) are the minimum required operating systems.
-Linux and BSD have no defined minimum.
+Linux has no defined minimum.

 [GTK]: https://gtk.org
 [ncurses]: https://invisible-island.net/ncurses/ncurses.html